luisgarcia96/luisgarcia96/README.md

 <br>

-🔭 Currently I'm a student at Openclassrooms and a front end developer at Odaptos.
+🔭 Currently I'm a student at Openclassrooms and a Web developer at Odaptos.
 Also, I'm working on this side projects:
     <ul>
       <li>50 Projects in 50 Days (<a href="https://luisgarcia96.github.io/50projects50days/">Demo here</a>)</li>
       <li>YelpCamp</li>